john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 ## Modules

-Up until the docstring example above, you could have done all of the work for this class in the interpreter.
-But when you quit the interpreter, all of the variables and functions you have defined are lost.
-Another option is to write all of your Python code into a text file, and run that text file directly from the commandline.
+You can write all of your Python code in the interpreter.
+But when you quit the interpreter, all of your work lost.
+Frequently, this is perfectly okay.
+But another option is to write all of your Python code into a text file, and run that text file directly from the commandline.
 As your programs get longer, you may want to break the code into multiple files for easier maintenance.
 You can also have one handy function shared between multiple files, saving repetition.

 > Any file ending in .py is treated as a module by Python.

 A module is an organized unit of Python code.
-Easy Python file has it's own global variable `scope`, so you can name your variables and functions there whatever you want without conflicting with other modules.
+Every Python file has its own global variable `scope`, so you can name your variables and functions there whatever you want without conflicting with other modules.

 #### Imports

 Back in the interpreter, let's try importing the `numop1` function from our new module:

     >>> import super_happy_fun_nums
-    >>> super_happy_fun_nums.numop1(2,3,2,greetings=None)
+    >>> super_happy_fun_nums.numop1(2, 3, 2, greetings=None)
     10
-    >>> numop1(2,3,2,greetings=None)
+    >>> numop1(2, 3, 2, greetings=None)
     NameError: name 'numop1' is not defined

 Above we can see that the function `numop1` is defined in the `scope` of the `super_happy_fun_nums` module.
 If we want to use the function a little more easily, we could import it as:

     >>> from super_happy_fun_nums import numop1
-    >>> numop1(2,3,2,greetings=None)
+    >>> numop1(2, 3, 2, greetings=None)
     10
-    >>> super_happy_fun_nums.numop1(2,3,2,greetings=None)
-    NameError: name 'numop1' is not defined

 You can even rename things `as` you import them:

     >>> from super_happy_fun_nums import numop1 as number_op
-    >>> number_op(2,3,2,greetings=None)
+    >>> number_op(2, 3, 2, greetings=None)
     10

 If there are multiple functions in the module, you can import them all at the same time:

     >>> from super_happy_fun_nums import *
-    >>> numop1(2,3,2,greetings=None)
+    >>> numop1(2, 3, 2, greetings=None)
     10

 The Python moto is "batteries included", because there are many handy modules built right into Python to help you do various things.
 For instance, the standard math library: